dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 coverage claim.

-The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, and JOLTS.
-This prevents broad family-level entries from being incorrectly named as the occurrence- specific source for weekly claims, regional Fed surveys, or BLS release documents.
+The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, JOLTS, and Productivity and Costs.
+This prevents broad family-level entries from being incorrectly named as the occurrence-specific source for weekly claims, regional Fed surveys, or BLS release documents.
 The Federal Reserve G.17 entry also declares plain text as a real archive format.
 The reusable HTML-release adapter preserves such text as one bounded UTF-8 record, including the exact line count and raw-snapshot lineage.